Emi-Martinez/travel-journal/README.md

 * **Copy** your **firebase project api keys** into the file **src/firebase.js**

 ## API travel-journal
-As the las step to get this app fully functionating in your machine:
+As the las step to get this app fully functioning in your machine:
 * Install the travel-journal [API](https://github.com/Emi-Martinez/travel-journal-backend)

 ## This project was created with create-react-app